-Ethiopia’s National Determined Contribution (NDC) is one of the few the Climate Action Tracker rates as “2°C compatible.”
-The “2°C compatible” rating indicates that Ethiopia’s climate plans are within the range of what is considered to be a fair share of global effort but are not yet consistent with the Paris Agreement.
+Ethiopia’s Paris Agreement targetis one of the few that the Climate Action Tracker rates as “2°C compatible.”
+This rating indicates that Ethiopia’s climate plans are within the range of what is considered to be a fair share of global effort; however, these plans are not yet consistent with the Paris Agreement.

 Ethiopia’s mitigation efforts will focus primarily on the forestry sector, which is expected to contribute a reduction of 130 MtCO2e compared to business as usual.
 However, we do not include the forestry sector in our rating, as it is difficult to analyse it with effort sharing approaches (due to data uncertainty and dependency on country-specific circumstances).

 Ethiopia aims to increase power generation capacity by a considerable amount, mainly through several large hydropower schemes.
 However, their success is in doubt after controversy about sustainability, including the challenge of mitigating the considerable downstream effects on neighbouring countries.
 Beyond satisfying its own growing demand, Ethiopia aims to become an exporter of electricity, which would require investment in an extensive distribution grid.

 Ethiopia has committed to becoming carbon neutral; however, its NDC does not specify a target year for the attainment of that goal.